puppetlabs/trapperkeeper-webserver-jetty9/README.md

 There is also a three argument version of the function which takes these arguments:
-`[base-path context-path options]`, where the first two arguments are the same as in the two argument version and `options` is a map containing four optional keys, `:server-id`, `:enable-trailing-slash-redirect`, `:follow-links`, and `:context-listeners`.
+`[base-path context-path options]`, where the first two arguments are the same as in the two argument version and `options` is a map containing four optional keys, `:server-id`, `:redirect-and-add-trailing-slash`, `:follow-links`, and `:context-listeners`.
 The value stored in `:server-id` specifies which server to add the context handler to, similar to how it is done in `add-ring-handler`.
 Again, like `add-ring-handler`, if this key is absent or the two argument version is called, the context handler will be added to the default server.
 Calling the two-argument version or leaving out `:server-id` will not work in a multiserver set-up if no default server is specified.
-The value stored in `:enable-trailing-slash-redirect` is a boolean indicating whether or not to redirect when a request is made to this handler without a trailing slash, just like with `add-ring-handler`.
+The value stored in `:redirect-and-add-trailing-slash` is a boolean indicating whether or not to redirect when a request is made to this handler without a trailing slash, just like with `add-ring-handler`.
 Again, this defaults to false.
 The value stored in `:follow-links` is a boolean indicating whether or not symbolic links